temperlang/temperlang-blog/posts/generically-speaking.md

 ```

 All of that code except for the line between the ⚠️s is generic.
-Its behaviour does not depend on the type of list element.
+Its behavior does not depend on the type of list element.

 But that one line really matters to the semantics of the function.
-Here's boolean list formatting code in three widely used languages when
+Here is code to format a boolean list in three widely used languages.
+When
-we *don't* take care to specify exactly how the stringification happens.
+we *don't* take care to specify exactly how the stringification happens,
-We get three different strings: `[True, False]`, `[1, ]`, and `[true, false]`.
+we get three different strings:

+- In Python, `[True, False]`,
+- in Perl, `[1, ]`, and
+- in JavaScript,`[true, false]`.

+Those differences might make sense to people immersed in each of those
+languages, but Temper developers need to be able to support many
+language communities without understanding and accounting for the
+quirks of each language.

 <div class="grid" markdown>